-When you call a function in C with arguments two different things may happen:
+When you call functions in C with arguments two different things may happen:

 What actually happens when we call a function?
 Let's explain this, using the example with findMax() above.

-It will resume its execution and continue with the next line - the call to the max() function.
+main() will resume its execution and continue with the next line - the call to the max().
 At this moment the control is transferred to max() it will execute and then return will return the control back to main().

 When the main function returns, our program finishes and it returns control to the point of execution.
 Since this is a console application, the control will be returned to the console and the user can start another application.

 one thing.
-Avoid big, complex functions that do several tasks.
+Avoid big, complex routines that do several tasks.
 It will be better to separate that in several functions.